 You have a business to run and probably many important things to do, but it seems like you’re never there for me when I need you.
 “Live chat” isn’t much help when it’s never “live.”
 Believe me, I wish that problems only occurred between the hours of 9 a.m. and 5 p.m., too.

 You probably thought that I didn’t notice.
 When you transfer me to a foreign call center, it shows me that I’m just not worth your time.
 Outsourcing may seem like the way to save a couple of coins, but you’re cutting in on customer satisfaction.
 Haven’t you heard that customer service is the new marketing?

 Look, I’m a person, not a ping pong ball.
-It’s not that I don’t love meeting every representative you have, but…instead of five people handing a five step problem, it would be great if one person could take care of it.
-I don’t know if your employees are under-trained or have a serious lack of confidence, there must be a way cut this process way down.
+It’s not that I don’t love meeting every representative you have.
+However, instead of five people handing a five-step problem, it would be great if one person could take care of it.
+I don’t know if your employees are under-trained or have a serious lack of confidence, but there must be a way to cut this process way down.